dougeby/IntuneDocs/intune/app-protection-policies-monitor.md

 # How to monitor app protection policies
 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Monitor the compliance status of the mobile app management (MAM) policies that you've applied to users at the Intune app protection pane on the [Azure portal](https://portal.azure.com).
-Find information about the users affected by the MAM policies, its compliance status, and any issues that your users might be experiencing.
+You can monitor the compliance status of the mobile app management (MAM) policies that you've applied to users from the Intune app protection pane in the [Azure portal](https://portal.azure.com).
+Additionally, you can find information about the users affected by MAM policies, MAM policy compliance status, and any issues that your users might be experiencing.

-There are three different places to monitor the compliance status:
+There are three different places to monitor the compliance status of MAM policies:

 -   Summary view